 But over time, prepackaged convenience food gradually gained a controlling foothold at the grocery store, and by the time I was an adult who had to fend for herself, the frozen food cases spanned three aisles.

 So what does this have to do with gardening?

 The generations behind me — and some of my own — have lost the know-how and the instinctive interest in growing food on a micro level (i.e., for themselves and their families).
 Despite the wild popularity of cooking shows and food blogging, the vast majority of Americans still eat out most meals of the week.

 Gaining cooking skills is one part of the solution; having access to fresh, affordable, and really delicious, healthy produce is another.
 When someone tells me they hate tomatoes, I always ask, have you ever had a homegrown tomato?
 Grocery store tomatoes — mass produced cue balls that are bred for uniform appearance and their ability to survive shipping intact — are disgusting.

 It may or may not be common knowledge that commercial tomatoes are picked green, boxed up for shipping, and later hosed down with ethylene gas to artificially promote color ripening.
 The result is a flavorless mouthful with an unpleasant texture.

 A homegrown or farm-fresh-local tomato, however, is a thing of beauty: savory, complex, acidic but sweet.
 There’s just no comparison between the two.

 Growing your own food comes with a happy list of advantages:

-8. Bumper crops means you can share your goodies with your friends and loved ones.
+- Bumper crops mean you can share your goodies with your friends and loved ones.
 Giving is good.
 Receiving is good.
 It’s all good when comes from the garden.